aliparandeh/azurechat/README.md

 # Introduction

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_
+_Eagle powered by Azure Open AI Service_

 ![](/images/intro.png)

-_Azure Chat Solution Accelerator powered by Azure Open AI Service_ is a solution accelerator that allows organisations to deploy a private chat tenant in their Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.
+_Eagle powered by Azure Open AI Service_ is a solution accelerator that allows organisations to deploy a private chat tenant in their Azure Subscription, with a familiar user experience and the added capabilities of chatting over your data and files.

 Benefits are: